0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 Holdings in the Growth Portfolio were increased significantly during the year, influenced by the increase in government money printing and my uneasiness in holding a high cash weighting.
 Most purchases were commodity related, which presented the best risk-reward following the March sell-off.
-In truth, I missed the equities bounce, but was nimble enough to position in commodities, which are historically cheap (See commodity:Stock ratio chart).
+In truth, I missed the equities bounce, but was nimble enough to position in commodities, which are
+<a href="https://www.iainbenson.com/investment/2019/11/28/Secular-Trend-Commodity-Cycle.html#investment-thesis">historically cheap</a>.

+#### Precious Metals
 The [Currency Debasement]({% post_url 2019-11-08-Secular-Trend-Currency-Debasement %}) theme performed well this year.
 Following the collapse in markets around Feb/Mar time, I added to my holdings when silver was around
 $14/15-ish.
-The price then doubled and I thought it prudent to take some profit after such a quick gain - but like a good pirate, I still retain a large weighting.
-I've also purchased a mid sized gold royalty company which should do well in a precious metals bull market.
-I'm maintaining an overall weighting below that of energy as the oil:gold ratio is in oil's favour.
+The price then doubled and I thought it prudent to take some profit after such a quick gain - but like a **good pirate**, I still retain a large weighting.
+I've also purchased a mid sized gold
+<a href="https://www.iainbenson.com/investment/2019/11/28/Secular-Trend-Commodity-Cycle.html#royalty-companies">royalty company</a>
+which should do well in a precious metals bull market.
+I plan to keep an overall weighting below that of energy as the oil:gold ratio is in oil's favour.

+#### Oil & Gas
 With the economy shutting down, many oil companies prices fell significantly to multi decade lows.
 In my view, this has presented one of the (apparently many) opportunities of a lifetime as I'm expecting [Energy Inflation]({% post_url 2020-07-12-Secular-Trend-Energy-Inflation %}).
 I invested in a